Columbus is one of those cities that seems to catch visitors by surprise with all the things to do on offer.

 The Columbus Zoo and Aquarium gives visitors an opportunity to view hundreds of different animals.
 With unique programming, special events, and all-out holiday celebrations, a visit to the Columbus Zoo and Aquarium is fun any time of year.

-READ MORE: The Best Rooftop Bars In Columbus
+READ MORE: The Best Indoor Activities For Kids In Columbus

 When visiting Ohio’s capital city, it’s good to make time for a visit to Capitol Square.
 The Ohio Statehouse was built in the Greek Revival style between 1839 and 1861.
 It is one of the oldest working statehouses in the country and it houses the Ohio General assembly as well as ceremonial offices of the Governor, Lt.
 Governor, and more.
 Free tours of the building are given daily and there is even a museum inside.